MervCodes

 });

-Several VS Code extensions support Ollama as a backend.
-The Continue extension is the most mature — it provides tab completion, inline chat, and context-aware code generation all powered by your local model.
-Install it, set the provider to Ollama, pick your model, and you've got a local Copilot alternative.
+The Continue extension is the most mature Ollama integration for VS Code — tab completion, inline chat, context-aware generation, all powered by your local model.
+Set the provider to Ollama, pick your model, and you've got a local Copilot alternative.

-If you want to keep your dev environment clean — or you're running Ollama on a shared dev server — Docker is the way to go.
-If you're already using Docker Compose for local development, Ollama slots right in:
+If you want to keep your dev environment clean or run Ollama on a shared server:

 services: